Japanese wild parsley (mitsuba)or chopped green onions

 Make kombu dashi

-Take a jug and submerge 5 g dried kelp (kombu) in 150 ml water.
-Soak for 30 mins to 1 hour or until the kombu has rehydrated.
+Place 5 g dried kelp (kombu) in 150 ml water and soak for 30 mins to 1 hour or until the kombu has rehydrated.
+You can do this the night before and store in the fridge for meal prep.

 Katsu

-Make incisions in the fatty parts of 2 boneless pork chop to prevent curling and sprinkle a pinch of salt and pepper on each side.
+Preheat cooking oil to 170 °C (338 °F).
+While you wait, prepare the pork.
+Make incisions in the fatty parts of 2 boneless pork chops to prevent curling and sprinkle both sides with a few pinches of salt and pepper.

-In a wide container, add 1 egg, 1 tsp cooking oil and 1 tbsp whole milk.
-Whisk thoroughly.
+Crack 1 egg into a wide shallow container and add 1 tsp cooking oil and 1 tbsp whole milk.
+Whisk until combined.

-Prepare two more plates or containers, one with 4 tbsp all-purpose flour and one with 50 g panko breadcrumbs.
+Prepare two more containers, one with 4 tbsp all-purpose flour and one with 50 g panko breadcrumbs.

-Coat the pork with flour on both sides, brush off any excess.
+Coat the pork with flour on both sides, and brush off any excess.

 Test the oil temperature with a crumb of panko, if it sizzles and floats then the oil is ready.
-Carefully place the coated pork into the oil and cook for about 4 minutes on each side (8 minutes total) or until golden brown.
-When the oil stops making a crackling sound, that usually means they're ready.
+Carefully place the coated pork into the oil and fry undisturbed for about 4 minutes on each side (8 minutes total) or until golden brown.
+When the oil stops making a crackling sound, that usually means they're cooked through.

-Place the katsu on a wire rack to let the excess oil drain off.
+Transfer the katsu on a wire rack to drain the excess oil.

 Cut into 2cm slices and set aside for later.